Twitter users can finally send and receive BTC tips using Lightning Network. The platform will also add a feature to authenticate NFTs.

 The NFT authentication feature will allow Twitter users to directly connect their cryptocurrency wallets to their accounts to prove ownership of an artwork, conveying authenticity.
 The integration would likely also contain some provenance explanation, commented product manager Esther Crawford.

 News outlet The Block quoted Crawford’s statements on the development:

-"We're interested and interested in somehow making it clear visually that this is an authenticated avatar and then giving you interesting information and insights into the provenance of that NFT, so that's where we are today."
+“We’re interested and interested in somehow making it clear visually that this is an authenticated avatar.
+Then giving you interesting information and insights into the provenance of that NFT, so that’s where we are today.”

-Among the other non-crypto advances, Twitter executives also indicated plans for more automated content monitoring, more options for users to control their experience on the site.
-They're also planning a "Spaces Fund" to give a jump-start to creators who want to use enhanced audio features and pursue a long-term Twitter monetization strategy.
+Among the other non-crypto advances, Twitter executives also indicated plans for more automated content monitoring.
+They also announced more options for users to control their experience on the site.
+They’re also planning a “Spaces Fund” to jump-start creators who want to use enhanced audio features and pursue a long-term Twitter monetization strategy.

 Twitter’s plans with Bitcoin